This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 The key to successful lead nurture isn’t in simply running automated campaigns - it’s running campaigns that successfully align with our leads purchase process, their wants, needs, and pain points.

-The best nurture campaigns move potential buyers closer to making a purchase from our business.
+The best campaigns move potential buyers closer to making a purchase from our business.

-If you’ve ever sat down to map out a nurture campaign for your leads and found yourself asking the questions;
+If you’ve ever sat down to map out a journey for your leads and found yourself asking the questions;

 then you are not alone.